oupnkalr/oupnkalr/README.md

   | Color      |                    Preview                    | Contrast                     | HEX       | RGB                |
   | ---------- | :-------------------------------------------: | ---------------------------- | --------- | ------------------ |
   | yellow 60° | [![yellow 60°][yellow 60° image]][yellow 60°] | [14.37][yellow 60° contrast] | `#ffff00` | `rgb(255, 255, 0)` |

+  Because yellow 60° has very high contrast and similar yellow colors by contrast are very light, then lightness is used as a reference.

+  Thoughts:

+  * **YELLOW 5** is the first non-orange shade and yet near to yellow 60° by lightness and therefore is chosen as the normal yellow color

+    * YELLOW 4 is lighter yellow
+    * YELLOW 6 is the nearest shade to yellow 60° by lightness but orangish

   [YELLOW 0 contrast]: https://colourcontrast.cc/fff9db/212529
   [YELLOW 0 image]: https://www.htmlcsscolor.com/preview/32x32/fff9db.png